 The next step is to encapsulate each slice so that our application doesn’t need to know what goes on inside the slice—it merely passes an input through and receives an output.
 We do this because, as we group our application code into slices, it needs to go “somewhere.”
 To rally around a uniform interface, I created MediatR, which represents the initial entry and exit points to these vertical slices.
 An implementation of the mediator pattern, it provides a simple interface to encapsulate the work done within a slice:

 Inside the handler implementation, the developer is free to do whatever is needed to take the request and build the response.
 And because each slice encapsulates the work done from other slices, we can choose whatever implementation strategy makes the most sense for that particular slice.
 The YAGNI (You Ain’t Gonna Need It) principle factors heavily here: We don’t add abstractions or patterns until the code inside a single slice exhibits code smells that guide our refactoring.

-The benefits of Vertical Slices vs. Clean Layers
+The benefits of Vertical Slice Architecture vs. Clean Architecture (Layers)

 When I looked back at our projects that used a “Clean”-style architecture, I found that the outcomes rarely delivered on the promises.
 The major problem we found with strict, layered architectures was abstractions: Lower layers use abstractions to interact with concrete dependencies.

 Over and over again, we found that these assumptions were naive—our systems can’t pretend these dependencies don’t exist or ignore their fundamental properties, behaviors, and side effects.
 When we tried to build our core models and logic completely ignorant of external dependencies, we found ourselves bending over backwards to abstract them, or spending inordinate amounts of time trying to build abstractions that weren’t leaky, with very little value.